P/E Mean Reversion in India: 9.96% CAGR Over 19 Years, Trailing the Sensex by 1.5%

 2019: the NBFC crisis

--15.8% while SPY was +32.3%.
-A -48.2% excess return gap in a single year.
-This wasn't a global event.
+-6.6% vs Sensex +16.0%, a -22.6% excess.
+This was not a global event.
 India's non-bank financial company (NBFC) sector collapsed after the IL&FS default in late 2018, triggering a domestic credit crunch.
 Financial sector stocks, which would have been well-represented in a value screen after the 2018 drawdown, continued falling.
 The strategy picked up exactly the sector the domestic crisis was targeting.

 This is the critical risk in India: domestic idiosyncratic events that have nothing to do with global markets.
 You can't hedge this from outside India.